 "A veritable (prog-trad) folk super-group whose next moves promise to be extraordinary" -Folk Radio UK

-Aerialists formed in early 2014 when long-time collaborators Adam Iredale-Gray (Fish & Bird) and Elise Boeur (Jenny Ritter) joined Mairi Chaimbeul (Darol Anger & The Furies) at Berklee College of Music in Boston.
+Aerialists formed in early 2014 when long-time collaborators Adam Iredale-Gray (Fish & Bird) and Elise Boeur (Jenny Ritter) joined Màiri Chaimbeul (Darol Anger & The Furies) at Berklee College of Music in Boston.
 Their eclectic musical sensibilities and intuitive instrumentation create an engaging tapestry of sound packed with depth, emotion and history.
-Their debut EP was released in 2016 on Fiddlehead Records, and their upcoming full-length album Group Manoeuvre will be released on September 19th 2017, accompanied by Canadian and European album release tours.
+Their debut EP was released in 2016, and the new album Group Manoeuvre was released on September 19th 2017 on on Fiddlehead Records, accompanied by Canadian and European album release tours.

-Raised in a family of artists and musicians on the remote Isle of Skye, award-winning Scottish harpist Mairi Chaimbeul combines a deep-rooted sense of Gaelic tradition with a distinctive improvising voice and honed classical technique.
+Raised in a family of artists and musicians on the remote Isle of Skye, and now in-demand in throughout Europe and North America, award-winning Scottish harpist Màiri Chaimbeul combines a deep-rooted sense of Gaelic tradition with a distinctive improvising voice and honed classical technique.